 Leverage data analytics

 Data analytics help you to gauge the effectiveness of your improvement efforts.
-They also provide the insights needed to adjust components of health care delivery within your organization.
+They also provide the insights needed to adjust components of health care delivery within your organisation.

 Perform continuous monitoring